 Roy Orbison produced a string of hits in the early to mid-1960s that included, “Only the Lonely”, “Oh Pretty Woman” and “Running Scared”.
 His music was constructed on a foundation of rockabilly and soaring ballads.
 His singing voice remains one of the most soothing and satisfying of all male singers of his generation and beyond.
 It is not surprising that he is often cited as an influence by talented singers who followed in his wake such as Bruce Springsteen, Bonnie Raitt and Tom Petty.

 The song, “Crying” contains a fairly standard storyline that was taken out of a real event in Orbison’s life.
 The song describes the emotions Orbison feels after he has a chance encounter with a woman that he had once dated and then, let get away.
 Being broken-hearted is not an unusual plot device in the story structure of many ballads.
 But, what makes “Crying” stand out, aside from his soaring vocals (especially near the end of the song) is Orbison’s willingness to address his emotional state at a time when most men were discouraged from discussing how they truly felt inside.
 Orbison claims that his attempt to display the depth of his feelings was deliberate and was intended to kickstart a conversation among males about emotional health and wellbeing.
-The success of his attempt remains a work in progress even now but, Orbison deserves a lot of credit for having made such an effort, way before it was fashionable to do so in the society in which he found himself at the time.
+The success of his attempt remains a work in progress even now but Orbison deserves a lot of credit for having made such an effort, way before it was fashionable to do so.

 Roy Orbison was a a gentle man, a beautiful singer and a talented songwriter.
 He is remembered with much affection by those who had the pleasure of working alongside him, as well as, those who simply enjoyed his music as fans.
 I will post his solo version of “Crying” below, as well as, his duet with K.D.
 Lang in the comments.
 Get ready for some extraordinary singing.
 Enjoy.